akshitdesai/ContestReminder/README.md

 ## Contributing

 * You can join [Whatsapp Group](https://chat.whatsapp.com/K8cEeEJZRFBDZeRijx2Mds)
-* As I used this for my own projects and implimented a year back, I know this might not be the perfect approach for all the projects out there.
+* As I used this for my own projects and implimented a year back, I know this might not be the perfect approach for the project.
 If you have any ideas, just open an issue and tell me what you think.
 * If you'd like to contribute, please fork the repository and make changes as you'd like.
 Pull requests are warmly welcome.

 ## Future Scope